hyperifyio/rune/README.md

 Structure your project directory as follows:

 ```
-project/
-├── views/               # Contains YAML and HTML files
+project/                 # Contains YAML and HTML files
 ├── translations/        # Contains translation JSON files
 │   ├── HelloWorld.en.json
 │   └── HelloWorld.fi.json
-├── assets/              # Contains images or other assets
+├── assets/              # May contain images or other assets (or anywhere else on your system)
-└── Makefile             # Makefile for build automation
+└── Makefile             # Makefile for build automation.
+Optional, for easier rebuild.
 ```

 #### **2. Add YAML or HTML Views**